 Migrating your files from Dropbox to Google Drive is literally as easy as copy-pasting.

 Step 1: Install Insync to access your Base Folder via the app interface.

-Insync serves as a syncing client between your Google Drive and your desktop, allowing you the freedom to continuously sync your data across the two.
-Moving your files from Dropbox to Google Drive is literally as easy as copy-pasting (provided you have Dropbox installed):
+If you're not familiar with it, Insync serves as a syncing client between your Google Drive and your desktop.
+This gives you the freedom to continuously sync data across the two.

-Insync has a 15-day free trial per Google account, allowing you ample time to test our suite of services, including using our client to migrate your Dropbox ;)
+Insync has a 15-day free trial per Google account, allowing you ample time to test the app, including using it to migrate your Dropbox ;)